 Why Did Plumbers Install These?

 Usually, sewer main traps were used when the sewer line also linked into the storm drains.
 They were meant to prevent certain problems, like rats or snakes coming through the pipes, or seepage of unwanted gases into a home.
 When these traps were first installed plumbers weren’t aware of the potential problems they would cause in the future.

 In any event, they decided this was the best solution for the problem.
 But as we’ve come to learn they are known to become clogged easily.
 Nobody wants a clogged main drain, when your waste has nowhere to drain it ends up back in your home or building.
 Not very nice.

 What To Do If You Have a Running Trap?

 So what do you do if you discover that your building still has a main trap?
-Call up your local plumber in Toronto and have it replaced.
+We recommend sewer trap replacement as soon as possible.
+Call up your local plumber and have it replaced.
 Since these traps are nearly impossible (and sometimes actually impossible) to clean out, sooner or later you are going to experience a sewage back-up.

-We replace all running traps, and make sure that a proper backwater valve is hooked up to prevent back-flow of sewage.
+We replace all running traps, either with a PVC trap featuring a clean-out or in many cases a proper backwater valve is hooked up to prevent back-flow of sewage.
 If you are unsure of whether your home or office has a main drain trap, call a plumber to come out and inspect your drain system.
 Main traps can be identified by any skilled plumber.